-Water in nutrition and healthIf you are to pick one basic nutrient that is the most neglected and underrated, it is definitely the water.
+Water in nutrition and healthIf you are to pick one basic nutrient that is the most neglected and underrated, it is definitely water.
 Not only that water makes about 2/3 of our body weight, it is also more urgently needed than any other single nutrient.
-Humans can expect to live two to three months without any food (the longest hunger strike, at the Cork prison, Ireland, lasted 94 days), but only three days without water.
+Humans can expect to live two to three months without any food (the longest hunger strike, at the Cork prison, Ireland, lasted 94 days), but only three or four days without water.

 It is often assumed that water in the body merely serves as a passive environment in which the chemistry of life is taking place.
 That is probably to blame - at least in part - for surprising disinterest in the role of the main body constituent.
 The reality is that water has multiple vital roles in body functioning.

 Sufficient water is needed for proper digestion.
-Water is also an active agent in hydrolysis (chemical change of substances in water), a vital part of body metabolism that includes decomposition of water-soluble toxins.
-Water provides oxygen and hydrogen needed by the detox system for oxidation/reduction part of Phase I detoxication, as well as hydroxyl group (OH) for the alcohol/aldehyde pathway in the detox' Phase II.
+Water is also an active agent in hydrolysis (chemical change and breakdown of substances in water), a vital part of body metabolism that includes decomposition of water-soluble toxins.
+Water provides oxygen and hydrogen needed by the detox system for the oxidation/reduction part of Phase I detoxication, as well as hydroxyl group (OH) for the alcohol/aldehyde pathway in the detox' Phase II.

 its flow through the cellular membrane generates electrical charge,